 While choices are currently limited to Jacana Energy or Rimfire, some customers may have access to pay-on-time discounts and a more competitive solar feed-in tariff.

-Unlike other parts of Australia like New South Wales or Victoria (where there’s been an influx of providers since full retail competition was introduced), this hasn’t been the case in the Northern Territory.
-According to the Utilities Commission of the Northern Territory, this is due to:1
+Unlike other parts of Australia like New South Wales or Victoria (where there’s been an influx of retailers since full retail competition was introduced), this hasn’t been the case in the NT.
+According to the Utilities Commission of the Northern Territory, this is due to:2

-The Northern Territory Government-owned Power and Water Corporation distributes electricity across the Northern Territory, covering more than 1.3 million square kilometres.4 As a distributor, the Power and Water Corporation is responsible for managing the powerlines and poles that supply your home or business with power.
+The state government-owned Power and Water Corporation distributes electricity across the NT.
+As a distributor, the Power and Water Corporation is responsible for managing the powerlines and poles that supply your home or business with power.

-Some residents across the Northern Territory use prepaid electricity meters for power.
-These meters are installed at your home, and rather than paying an electricity bill after you’ve used power, you buy tokens beforehand.5 When your electricity runs out, you’ll need to purchase more tokens.
+Some residents across the NT use prepaid electricity meters for power.
+These meters are installed at your home, and rather than paying an electricity bill after you’ve used power, you buy tokens beforehand.4 When your electricity runs out, you’ll need to purchase more tokens.

 Prepaid electricity tariffs are adjusted every year a per changes set by the Northern Territory Government.

-Some homes across the Northern Territory use gas as well as electricity.
+Some homes across the NT use gas as well as electricity.
 If your home is connected to built-in gas pipes, you’ll generally have access to natural gas.
-If there’s no gas connection, you may require Liquefied Petroleum Gas (LPG), which is stored in portable cylinders and needs to be refilled or replaced when empty.
+If there’s no gas connection, you may require Liquefied Petroleum Gas (LPG), which is stored in portable cylinders that need to be refilled or replaced when empty.

 Both types of gas can be used to power a range of appliances and devices, such as:

 As part of the Northern Territory Concession Scheme, you may be eligible for discounts or rebates on your electricity bills.
 Concessions can apply to both retail and prepaid electricity meter customers, although the exact amount you’re entitled to can vary based on your circumstances.